-Public projects are those development and construction activities associated with the City's Capital Improvements Program, Parks, Recreation and Open Space (PROS) Plan, as well as other public agency and utility projects implemented by non-City entities.
-Examples of public projects include right-of-way work to install roadway infrastructure, redevelopment of public parks, installation and maintenance of public utilities, and construction of emergency service facilities such as fire and police stations.
-These projects provide a variety of public services and have community-wide benefits to City of Kirkland residents and visitors.
+Public projects are those development and construction activities associated with the City's Capital Improvements Program; Parks, Recreation and Open Space (PROS) Plan; schools; and other public agency and utility projects implemented by non-City entities.
+Examples of public projects include right-of-way work to install roadway infrastructure, redevelopment of public parks, installation and maintenance of public utilities, and construction of emergency service facilities such as fire stations.
+These projects provide a variety of public infrastructure, are built with community services, rather than profit as the driver (unlike most private projects), and have community-wide benefits to City of Kirkland residents and visitors.
 The outcomes of these projects are what make Kirkland a desirable place to live - high quality parks, well-maintained roads and infrastructure, and reliable essential services.
-Furthermore, the City's ability to efficiently implement public projects ensure preparedness and capacity to accommodate planned growth.
-This code amendment project was added to the City's Planning Work Program in 2019 in recognition of the City's recent adoption of the largest Capital Improvement Program (CIP) in history, and the need to streamline permitting of these public projects to ensure prompt delivery to the community, while ensuring that environmental/neighborhood factors are considered.
+Furthermore, the City's ability to efficiently implement public projects ensures preparedness and capacity to accommodate planned growth.
+This code amendment project was added to the City's Planning Work Program in 2019 in recognition of the City's recent adoption of its largest Capital Improvement Program (CIP) in history, and the need to streamline permitting of these public projects to ensure wise use of taxpayer dollars and prompt delivery to the community, while ensuring that environmental/neighborhood factors are considered.

-While managed and often designed by City staff in the Department of Public Works, public projects are subject to the Kirkland Municipal and Zoning Codes and in many cases require review and permitting by the Planning and Building Department, as well as the development review team within the Department of Public Works.
+While managed and often designed by City staff in the Public Works Department, public projects are subject to the Zoning and Municipal Codes.
+In many cases they require review and permitting by the Planning and Building Department, as well as the development review team within the Public Works Department.
 These reviews ensure compliance with applicable local, state, and federal codes.
-Application of local codes on public projects, however, often results in inefficient processes that provide little substantive value.
-Additionally, the unique nature of many public projects renders certain processes unnecessary, presents challenges in implementing codes primarily written for private development, and generates ambiguity when local codes do not explicitly provide standards for certain project types.
-For these reasons, Planning and Public Works staff have collaborated on identifying opportunities to streamline public projects in order to implement public projects more efficiently and cost-effectively, and ensure delivery of a robust CIP to the community.
+Application of local codes on public projects, however, sometimes results in inefficient processes that provide little substantive value.
+Additionally, the unique nature of many public projects renders certain processes unnecessary or duplicative, presents challenges in implementing codes primarily written for private development, and generates ambiguity when local codes do not explicitly provide standards for certain project types.
+For these reasons, Planning and Public Works staff have collaborated on identifying opportunities to streamline public projects to enable more efficient and cost-effective implementation and ensure delivery of a robust CIP to the community.